About Us & Our Comps

 Our Comps

-Dates for Cranbourne Community Theatre at the Secondary College in 2023 are Saturday/Sunday October 7/8, 14/15, 21/22 and 28/29.
-Following the success of 2022, a Troupe weekend will be held on October 7/8.
+Dates for Cranbourne Community Theatre at the Secondary College in 2024 are Saturday/Sunday October 12/13, 14/15, 19/20, 26/27 and November 2/3.
+A Troupes weekend will be held on October 12/13.
 We will again use the Stardom system to limit entries to the available time across the four weekends.
 Full payment must be made at the time of entry or the details will be discarded.
 Please understand that we are a Committee of volunteers and do not have the capacity to allow additional time for competition.
 Don’t leave things to the last minute or you may miss out.

 Cranbourne Community Theatre, Cranbourne Secondary College, Stawell Street, Cranbourne, 3977.
 Parking available near the Brunt Street entrance.
 (Opportunity for Props to be loaded into the Theatre, then cars removed to specified parking by entering at the Clarendon Street entrance by arrangement with the Committee and a security code.)
 Melway: 133 K4.
 A 260-seat theatre.
 At times in the Eisteddfod or for Championship/large Troupe sections, it may be necessary to restrict competitor access to the auditorium in favour of general audience members.
 Stage area approx. 7.5m. x 4.9m.
 Wing space is limited, being 1.8 m. on each side.